-In this article we will review the following:
+In this tutorial you will be given the following:

-- The Mensa IQ score you need to become a Mensa member.
+- The IQ score you need to become a Mensa member.

 - An explanation of how a Mensa IQ score compares to an average IQ.

-- The official IQ tests – including Mensa tests – that qualify you for Mensa membership.
+- The official IQ tests that qualify you for Mensa membership.

 - Where to find practice IQ tests for Mensa.